TRAIN, SOCIALISE, ENJOY!

 Look no further than our Adopt-a-dog page (working in partnership with Carr House Rescue and Hull Animal Welfare Trust) which also includes first points of contact should your dog get lost.

 PROBLEM DOG?
-NEED ONE-TO-ONE?
+NO PROBLEM!

 Ring Elaine Wood, canine behavioural consultant: